-On a recent road trip north of Perth in Western Australia, I stopped in at Hutt Lagoon, near Port Gregory, home to one of the most impressive and largest pink lakes around.
-Although 6 hours north of Perth, or 40 minutes south of Kalbarri, it’s one of the more impressive pink lakes in WA.
+Hutt Lagoon, near Port Gregory, home to one of the most impressive and largest pink lakes around.
+Although 6 hours north of Perth, or 40 minutes south of Kalbarri, it’s one of the more impressive WA pink lakes.

 Hutt Lagoon spans 14 km (8.7 mi) along the coast and around 2.3 km (1.4 mi) wide with a large dune system separating it from the Indian Ocean.

 A series of artificial ponds along the eastern shore, farm the microalgae as a source of natural food colouring.
 It’s also sold for its high levels of antioxidants to the supplement and beauty industry.
-Brine shrimp are sold to prawn and fish farmers and the aquarium fish trade.
+Brine shrimp found in the lake are sold to prawn and fish farmers and the aquarium fish trade.

-It’s this part of the lake which is a drone photographers dream as each pond takes on a different hue.
-You can see all sorts of abstract patterns in dark pinks, pale pinks, greens and creams.
+It’s this part of the lake which is a drone photographers dream as each pond takes on a different hue, creating an abstract pattern of dark pinks, pale pinks, greens and creams.

 From the ground, the water is still quite visibly pink but from the air, its colour is much stronger.
 When I flew my drone over the lake and ponds it was quite noticeable.
 This is probably due to less reflection overhead.